+• No vote is required to add a friendly amendment to a draft proposal,

+• A dais member shall announce the acceptance of a friendly amendment on the first opportunity at which no speaker has the floor,

+• Friendly amendments cannot be accepted after a vote has been taken on a contested amendment or after closure of debate on the report/resolution has been moved.

+4.7 Definition of Executive Summaries.
+The reporting body must issue an Executive Summary of the finalized report, which will briefly summarize the contents of the formal report.

+Executive Summaries.
+Executive Summaries are discussed, drafted and accepted outside of formal Council sessions

+(during a suspension of the meeting or consultative session), The Executive Summary must be accepted by a consensus of the Commission, but no formal vote will be taken or recorded.

+• The final Executive Summary must be presented to the dais for inclusion with the Report and distribution to the Council receiving the Report.

-- A friendly amendment becomes part of a draft proposal upon the announcement that it is accepted, - No vote is required to add a friendly amendment to a draft proposal, - A dais member shall announce the acceptance of a friendly amendment on the first opportunity at which no speaker has the floor, - Friendly amendments cannot be accepted after a vote has been taken on a contested amendment. - 4.7 Withdrawal of Sponsorship.
-Sponsorship of a resolution, report, or amendment may be withdrawn at any time before voting on it has begun, - Sponsorship of a resolution or report may not be withdrawn after a vote has been taken on a contested amendment, - If a draft resolution, report, or amendment falls below the number of sponsors required for consideration, additional sponsors may be added to that proposal with the consent of the original sponsors, - If a draft resolution, report, or amendment falls below the required number of sponsors, it is automatically removed from consideration.
+Withdrawal of Sponsorship.
+Sponsorship of a resolution, report, or amendment may be withdrawn at any time before voting on it has begun,

+• Sponsorship of a resolution or report may not be withdrawn after a vote has been taken on a contested amendment,

+• If a draft resolution, report, or amendment falls below the number of sponsors required for consideration, additional sponsors may be added to that proposal with the consent of the original sponsors,

+• If a draft resolution, report, or amendment falls below the required number of sponsors, it is automatically removed from consideration.

-5. Voting
+Voting